 To be eligible for Fall Term intercollegiate athletics, student-athletes must successfully complete four course credits in the previous Winter/May and Summer Terms or seven course credits in the previous Fall, Winter/May, and Summer Terms combined.
 To be eligible for Winter/May Term intercollegiate athletics, student-athletes must successfully complete three course credits in the previous Fall Term or seven course credits in the previous Fall, Summer, and Winter/May Terms combined.
 Student-athletes must also make satisfactory academic progress.
 In order to be eligible for athletics during May Term, student-athletes must be enrolled during May Term.

 Students may appeal suspension if they believe extenuating circumstances have contributed to poor academic performance.
-Appeal letters must be addressed to the Dean of the Faculty and received in accordance with the deadlines stated in the suspension notice.
-Appeal letters should contain specific reasons for requesting removal of suspension status and plans for improving academic performance.
-The Dean of the Faculty, in consultation with the Assistant to the Dean of the Faculty, academic advisers, and the Dean of Students, will render the final appeal decision.
+Appeals must be addressed to the Academic Suspension Committee and received in accordance with the deadlines stated in the suspension notice.
+Appeals should contain specific reasons for requesting removal of suspension status and plans for improving academic performance.
+The Academic Suspension Committee will review all appeals and render the final appeal decision.

 If appeal is granted, notification of suspension will be removed from grade reports and transcripts, and students will be considered to be making satisfactory academic progress.
-The Dean of the Faculty reserves the prerogative to grant appeals by placing enrollment conditions upon students.
+The Academic Suspension Committee reserves the prerogative to grant appeals by placing enrollment conditions upon students.

 Dismissals cannot be appealed, and dismissed students will not be readmitted.